-On March 19, 2012, the Company adopted the Replacement LTIP, conditional on the effective date of the CSH Scheme, which scheme became effective on March 21, 2012.
+On March 19, 2012, the Company adopted the Replacement LTIP, conditional on the acquisition of CSHP on March 21, 2012.
 Set out below is a summary of the principal rules of the Replacement LTIP for information purposes only and cannot be relied upon in substitution of the rules themselves.

-Replacement LTIP awards were granted on March 21, 2012 to employees of the CSH Group who were participants of the Collins Stewart Hawkpoint 2010 Long Term Incentive Plan (the "CSH LTIP") as a replacement for their original CSH LTIP awards.
+Replacement LTIP awards were granted on March 21, 2012 to employees of the CSHP group who were participants of the Collins Stewart Hawkpoint 2010 Long Term Incentive Plan (the "CSH LTIP") as a replacement for their original CSH LTIP awards.